sneas/cv-template/README.md

 1. Install project dependencies with `npm install`
 1. Start local development server with `npm start`.
 1. Update contents of `src` folder to fit your needs.
 This item is explained [below](#update-contents).
-1. Commit your changes.
+1. Commit and push your changes.
-1. Publish your updated CV on GitHub pages with `npm run gh`.
+1. The CI automatically builds latest version and deploys it to GitHub Pages.
 1. Open `http://your-username.github.io/your-cv-repo`
 1. Have a cookie 🍪